Blagoja95/social-proof-section/README.md

 ## Info
-Made this section using flexbox, for specific alignig of reviews and testimonials  elements I used align-self
+Made this section using flexbox, for specific aligning of reviews and testimonials  elements I used align-self